GET ACTIVE

 Who we are and how we work

 We are researchers in developmental psychology from the University of Osnabrück.
 We carry out the project together with some specially trained people from your school.
 They are available to answer questions for you at your school.
-We also work together with the following organizations: the Radicalization Awareness Network of the European Commission (RAN); the State Prevention Council of Lower Saxony (LPR) and the Association of Lower Saxony Educational Initiatives (VNB).
+We also work together with the following organizations: the Radicalization Awareness Network of the European Commission (RAN); the State Prevention Council of Lower Saxony (LPR), the Theoretical Computer Science research group at the University of Osnabrück and the Association of Lower Saxony Educational Initiatives (VNB).

 An ethics committee at the University of Osnabrück has evaluated the project and declared it to be ethically acceptable.